patrickjwahl/khan/README.md

 ```
 Replace the parts in the <> with your DB connection info.

-Now, from the root directory run `npx prisma migrate dev --name` to set up your database tables.
+Now, from the root directory run `npx prisma migrate dev --name my_first_migration` to set up your database tables.

 ### Environment variables